stonezyg/modernize-apps-katacoda/docs/README.md

 Now we are ready to create the endpoints that will expose REST service.
 Let's again first start by creating a test case for our endpoint.
 We need to endpoints, one that exposes for GET calls to `/services/products` that will return all product in the catalog as JSON array, and the second one exposes GET calls to `/services/product/{prodId}` which will return a single Product as a JSON Object.
 Let's again start by creating a test case.

-Create the test case by opening ``src/test/java/com/redhat/coolstore/service/CatalogEndpointTest.java``
+Create the test case by opening: ``src/test/java/com/redhat/coolstore/service/CatalogEndpointTest.java``

 Add the following code to the test case and make sure to review it so that you understand how it works.